Quick Answer: AI Detector Scores Are Not Sole Evidence

 The Detection Infrastructure: What Turnitin's Data Actually Shows

 The accuracy picture complicates enforcement further.
-Turnitin's published accuracy data shows:
+A responsible review process should:

-The hybrid content figure is particularly important for policy design.
-The most common real-world AI use pattern — generate a draft with AI, then edit and revise it — produces exactly the detection ambiguity that makes enforcement difficult.
-Detection tools are most reliable at the extremes (fully human or fully AI) and least reliable in the messy middle where most actual AI-assisted writing lives.
+Hybrid content is particularly important for policy design.
+The most common real-world AI use pattern — generate an outline or draft with AI, then edit and revise it — produces exactly the ambiguity that makes enforcement difficult.
+Detection tools are easiest to interpret at the extremes and weakest in the messy middle where most actual AI-assisted writing lives.

 The specific concern is equity.
 Stanford HAI researcher James Zou and colleagues published research in Cell Patterns (Liang et al., 2023) showing that across seven different AI detectors, 61.3% of TOEFL essays written by non-native English speakers were falsely flagged as AI-generated, compared to 5.1% for native English speakers.
 The mechanism is statistically coherent: non-native writers produce text with lower lexical variety and more uniform sentence structure — characteristics that AI detectors also associate with machine generation.